domschl/syncognite/rnnreader/README.md

-# Training RNNs for text generation
+# RNNs for text generation
 ## Requirements
 Check the [main page](../../..) for build requirements.
 ## Build